 “A thrill of hope, the weary world rejoices, for yonder breaks a new and glorious morn.”

-He overcame everything that stood between us so that we can experience His love, grace, peace, joy and power in our day-to-day lives.
+He overcame everything that stood between us and Him so that we can experience His love, grace, peace, joy and power in our day-to-day lives.
 No matter what we walk through, He walks through it with us.
 He is Immanuel still today.

 Do you easily get caught up with to-do lists or find yourself focusing on stuff rather than God or others around the holidays?
 Here are some helpful reminders.